NathanPerrier/IA1-Weather-App-Django/README.md

 If you are using Docker Toolbox, you will need to visit the IP address of the Docker Machine instead of `localhost`.
 You can find the IP address by running `docker-machine ip` in the terminal.

- Use 'docker system prune -a` to remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.
+ Use `docker system prune -a` to remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.

 ## Resources and References